âA home is not a place⊠itâs a feeling.â

 Working on a cruise ship is a fun way to see the world, get paid, and live rent-free.

-Similar to a hotel, a cruise ship would need a variety of skills to manage the different areas of responsibility.
+Like a hotel, a cruise ship would need various skills to manage the different areas of responsibility.

 - Waiters